 These are the places to start with when you are thinking about meals for next week.
 One of the cheapest ways to shop is to create a meal plan around what you already have.
 You won’t have to spend so much at the store.

 19. Drink more water

 Bottled water is more expensive than gasoline, but you and I know the health benefits of water such as good hydration and better skin.
 What to do?

 Drink water but don’t buy it!
 Use the water from your tap/faucet.
 It’s either completely free or incredibly low cost.
-Buy yourself a reusable water bottle, I have this one, and fill it up before you leave the house.
+Buy yourself a reusable water bottle, I have

 Instead of having to pay for soda, coffee and other cold drinks when you’re out and about, never forget to take your water bottle with you.